gaborbozo/Notes/design-patters/microservices/asynchronous messaging.md

 ### CQRS (Command Query Responsibility Segregation)
 Improves system throughput by separating write and read models.
 Can be achieved through an event-driven asynchronous architecture.

-Frequently used in microservices to decouple data operations.
+Frequently used in microservices to decouple data operations where the where the updates are frequent and expensive, or wheere the reads require sig.
 ### Data migrations
 Moving data between systems or databases is a common and complex task.
 Async patterns allow these migrations to happen smoothly and reliably.